 Class of 2020 and 2021: Semester or Year Away on Educational Leave

-Students not on Financial Aid
+Students not receiving Financial Aid

-Students on Financial Aid
+Students receiving Financial Aid

-Students on financial aid at Amherst may apply their aid to an approved study abroad or domestic study program, but with provisions.
+Students who receive financial aid at Amherst may apply their aid to an approved study abroad or domestic study program, but with provisions.
 Visit the Office of Financial Aid's website for information on how to transfer your financial aid package to an approved program.
 Students do not need to apply for aid or scholarship from the program or host institution since Amherst's aid transfers to approved programs.
 If a student applies for (and is awarded) financial aid or scholarship from the program or host institution, please note that the family contribution will not be reduced.
 Family contributions remain the same.